Everything you need to know about the Amazon Alexa Smart Plug

 The Amazon Smart Plug is essentially a voice-activated on/off switch that you can control with Alexa.
 I set 2 up in my home this week to use with lights, and I am loving them.
 As of the writing of this post, the plug has over 3,800 reviews and 4.5 stars on Amazon, so I’m not alone.

 Ever thought about installing smart lights in your home?
 It’s pretty magical to turn the lights on and off with your voice or automatically as part of your morning Alexa routine.
-But take it from me, setting them up is painful.
+While VoiceBrew’s guide to Alexa Hue lights makes it easy for anyone to install smart lights, smart plug set-up is much faster.

-The solution?
-Make your current lights smart using the Amazon Smart Plug.
-It’s super easy to set up and, priced at $25 (although you can get it on sale right now for $15!), cheaper than most good smart light starter kits.
+You can make your current lights smart using the Amazon Smart Plug.
+It’s super easy to set up and, priced at $25, cheaper than most good smart light starter kits.

 How to use the smart plug